hballington12/goad/README.md

 # GOAD - Geometric Optics with Aperture Diffraction

-GOAD is a Rust-based application for simulating geometric optics with aperture diffraction.
+GOAD is a Rust-based physical-optics hybrid light scattering model based on geometric optics with aperture diffraction.
 It computes the 2D mueller matrix by using geometric optics and a polygon clipping algorithm to approximate the electric field on the particle surface.
 The surface field is then mapped to the far-field on the basis of the electromagnetic equivalence theorem, which takes the form of a vector surface integral diffraction equation.
 Green's theorem is used to reduce the surface integral to a line integral around the contours of outgoing beam cross sections, which is important for computational efficiency.

 ## Features